 - Studies have found that styrene, a cancer-causing and neurotoxic component of polystyrene, can leach into food and drink, posing a human health risk.

-- Less than 1% of EPS is recycled in CA – it can only be recycled if it’s clean and is not currently accepted by Santa Barbara recycling facilities.
+- Less than 1% of EPS is recycled in CA – it can only be recycled if it’s clean and has never contained food.

 - EPS reduction policies may have long-term economic benefits in savings from avoided litter cleanup costs.
 The estimated $13 per resident that West Coast cities spend on annual litter cleanups may decline as EPS food container waste decreases.